 The hikes this weekend were urban outings in Oranjezicht and Bo-Kaap.
 Oranjezicht rests on the lower slopes of Table Mountain, and I think it’s one of Cape Town’s most beautiful neighborhoods.
-The name Oranjezicht means “orange view” in Dutch.
+Oranjezicht means “orange view” in Dutch.

 We began our hike at the entrance to Van Riebeeck Park and followed a gentle trail toward Table Mountain.
-Part of the uphill was in a small, narrow ravine along a wooden Plankiespad (boardwalk) which passed the Lower PlatteklipStroom (stream).
-On the way down the mountain we hiked through a wooded area called “Tooth Fairy Ravine”.
+Part of the uphill was in a small, narrow ravine along a wooden Plankiespad (boardwalk) which passed the Lower Platteklip Stroom (stream).
+On the way down the mountain, we hiked through a wooded area known as “Tooth Fairy Ravine”.

 Jan van Riebeeck of the Dutch East India Company – Vereenigde Oost-Indische Compagnie (VOC) in Dutch – built the Castle of Good Hope to support ships passing Cape Town en route to the lands of tea and spices.
 The Castle is the oldest colonial building in South Africa.

 Ship’s officers, burghers, and their families visited Oranjezicht Farm to wander through the lush gardens and fill their baskets with fresh fruit and vegetables.
 “Produce was brought to a cobbled yard and weighed on a scale hanging from a large oak tree.
 With exotic flowers adding colour to the scene and abundant trees providing shady walks, fruit and vegetable shopping was a pleasurable occasion for all.”